aws-samples/eks-blueprints-workloads/teams/team-rbraws/SampleApp/docs/Yelb/resilience-backup-restore-sample-yelb.md

 The Objective of this pattern is to provide a reference design for a Disaster Recovery Architecture for a non-critical application with higher RTO and RPO using AWS native services.

-This page has step by step instructions to deploy a voting application , mimic a DR scenario , Failover the application to DR Region
+This page has step by step instructions to deploy Yelb application , mimic a DR scenario , Failover the application to DR Region

 ## Prerequisites